hp6000x/autoclicker/README.md

 # How do I use these scripts?

-Here's an example of how to use them with Minecraft Gardens of Glass on Ubuntu:
+Here's an example of how to use them with a Minecraft Gardens of Glass modpack that has Tree Growing Simulator, all on Xubuntu:

 	1: Open the settings app and go to keyboard settings
 	2: Go to the keyboard shortcuts tab and click on the button labelled "New"